Each rally features a number of timed sections – known as stages – run on closed roads.

 Away from the service park, only the driver and co-driver can work on their car, using only tools and spare parts carried on board.

-The CAMS Australian Rally Championship (ARC) is Australia’s premier rally competition featuring Australia’s best rally drivers and co- drivers competing in state of the art rally cars for high profile teams.
+The Motorsport Australia Rally Championship (ARC) is Australia’s premier rally competition featuring Australia’s best rally drivers and co-drivers competing in state of the art rally cars for high profile teams.

-The Australian Rally Champion honour roll reads like a who’s who of rally; Neal Bates, Simon Evans, Possum Bourne, Cody Crocker, Ed Ordynski, and more recently Eli Evans, Molly Taylor and Nathan Quinn.
-These drivers are not only Australia’s best but are also highly regarded on the world rally scene.
+The Australian Rally Champion honour roll reads like a who’s who of rally; Neal Bates, Simon Evans, Possum Bourne, Cody Crocker, Ed Ordynski, and more recently Eli Evans, Molly Taylor, Nathan Quinn and Harry Bates.
+These drivers are not only Australia’s best, but are also highly regarded on the world rally scene.

-Visiting six states and territories, the best rally action in Australia will reach more rally fans than ever before and the thrilling competition and rivalries will continue to grow, supported by CAMS’ significant investment in the championship.
+Visiting six states and territories, the best rally action in Australia will reach more rally fans than ever before and the thrilling competition and rivalries will continue to grow, supported by Motorsport Australia’s significant investment in the championship.